-Smoldering cigarette ends, discarded bottles and dropped matches can all cause uncontrolled fires on moors – particularly during the spring and summer.
-Serious, deep-seated fires are fatal to important animals and plants and devastating to the landscape
+Smouldering cigarette ends, discarded bottles and dropped matches can all cause uncontrolled fires on moors – particularly during the spring and summer.
+Serious, deep-seated fires are fatal to important animals and plants and devastating to the landscape.

 Be WILDFIRE aware

 Whether you are out walking, mountain-biking, horse-riding, or simply driving through the uplands, you have a role to play.
 Preventing wildfires is a matter of being vigilant and following a few simple steps.

 Whenever you are out and about, act responsibly:

 - Make sure that cigarettes and matches are extinguished before disposing of them appropriately.

 - Ensure disposable barbecues are used safely and only where allowed, checking that they are properly extinguished and disposed of once finished with.

 - Follow all warning signs about fire risk – they are there for the safety of you and others.

 - Discard all litter, including glass bottles, appropriately.

 - Never light fires on moorland – not even gas stoves or barbecues.